 quest to gain his freedom.
 During his adventure, Rael encounters several bizarre characters, including the Slippermen and The Lamia, the latter being borrowed from Greek

-mythology and influenced by a poem by Keats.
+mythology and influenced by a poem by John Keats.
 During the promotional tour, the band performed the album in its entirety and only brought out earlier material during

 encores.
 The enormous effort used to perform the show, which featured lasers and light effects, strained relations between band members, particularly Tony Banks and

 Peter Gabriel, who had combined to write most of the album's content.
 During the tour, Gabriel announced his intentions to leave Genesis, citing the strains of family life

 and his rocky relationships with other band members.
 His time with the band ended anti-climactically with a canceled show at Besancon, France.
 Gabriel's first

 eponymously titled solo album was released in 1977 and became a moderate success due to the single "Solsbury Hill", an allegory that refers to his departure from the

 The rest of Genesis vowed to soldier on and began auditioning lead singers.
 Phil Collins, who had provided backing vocals, coached some of the prospective replacements.

 In the end, the band decided that they needed to look no further than their long-time drummer and Collins took over lead vocal duties for 1976's "A Trick of the Tail".
 The